adam2314/linet3/README.md

 www.linet.org.il
 Linet accounting system

+you need a PHP, Mysql, Apache servers.

-to install from the source clone first clone
+to install from the source clone first(into your web root):
 ```sh
 git clone https://github.com/adam2314/linet3.git
 ```